microprediction/timemachines/README.md

     pip install --upgrade numpy
     pip install --upgrade timemachines

+For error metrics these are recommended but not absolutely essential

+     pip install --upgrade scikit-learn
+     pip install --upgrade scipy

-In colab you might need to
+On colab you might need to do this if it still has an old numpy:

     pip unisntall numpy
     pip install --upgrade numpy

 Then check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) or otherwise decide which packages you want to utilize - they aren't in by default.
+Strongly recommended is:

+    pip install --upgrade statsmodels

+Many packages wrap statsmodels.tsa so pickings are slim without it.
+You might also want to install:

     pip install --upgrade darts
+    pip install --upgrade river
     pip install --ugprade sktime
     pip install --upgrade tbats
     pip install --upgrade orbit-ml